katanaml/sparrow/sparrow-data/parse/README.md

 answer, targets_unprocessed = extractor.read_data(
         target_columns,  # list of table columns data to fetch data, # list of HTML tables
-        column_keywords,  # list of valid column names, can be empty group_by_rows,  # JSON result grouping
+        column_keywords,  # list of valid column names, can be empty.
+Useful to filter junk content group_by_rows,  # JSON result grouping
         update_targets,  # Set to true, if page contains multiple tables with the same columns local,  # True if running from CLI, or False if running from FastAPI